scalar-labs/cassy/README.md

 ### Restore backups to a node

 You can restore a node with `RestoreBackup` with `"restore_type": 2`.
+If `target_ips` is omitted, it will restore the specified backups to all the nodes.
 Note that there should be no data, commitlogs, hints in a node that is being recovered, and the Cassandra daemon should be stopped.

 ```
 $ grpcurl -plaintext -d '{"snapshot_id": "", "restore_type": 2, "cluster_id": "", "target_ips": ["192.168.0.3]}' 192.168.0.254:20051 rpc.CassandraBackup.RestoreBackup

+// Start up Cassandra and do repair
 ```

 It will download the specified snapshot and the incremental backups from the blob store into Cassandra data directory of "192.168.0.3" with a directory named `node-backup` and place the files properly for Cassandra to start up with the files.

-If `target_ips` is omitted, it will restore the specified backups to all the nodes.
+Then start up Cassandra and do repair if replica consistency is important.

 ### Restore backups to a cluster